-- 'NOW' always returns the actual date/time, even in PSQL modules, where CURRENT\DATE, CURRENT\TIME and CURRENT\TIMESTAMP return the same value throughout the duration of the outermost routine.
-This makes 'NOW' useful for measuring time intervals in triggers, procedures and executable blocks. - Except in the situation mentioned above, reading CURRENT\DATE, CURRENT\TIME and CURRENT\TIMESTAMP is generally preferable to casting 'NOW'.
+- When used with CAST(), 'NOW' always returns the actual date/time, even in PSQL modules, where CURRENT\DATE, CURRENT\TIME and CURRENT\TIMESTAMP return the same value throughout the duration of the outermost routine.
+This makes 'NOW' useful for measuring time intervals in triggers, procedures and executable blocks. - When used with the shorthand syntax, 'NOW' is evaluated at parse time and the value is frozen for as long as the statement stays prepared even across multiple executions of the prepared statement!
+This is something to be aware of.

+• Unless you really need progressing values in PSQL, or frozen values during multiple executions, reading CURRENT\DATE, CURRENT\TIME and CURRENT\TIMESTAMP is generally preferable to using 'NOW'.
 Be aware though that CURRENT\TIME defaults to seconds precision; to get milliseconds precision, use CURRENT\TIME(3).